DeviesDevelopment/blog/content/posts/automated-ec2-setup.md

 tags: [ Automation, Infrastructure as Code, AWS, Terraform, Ansible, Github Actions]
 description: ""
 ---
-Lately I've been looking for a good way of hosting some personal projects.
-I wanted some non-serverless way (mostly to avoid cold starts) to host primarily APIs and websites.
+Lately I've been looking for a good way of hosting some personal projects in a non-serverless way.
 A colleague of mine has for a long time used a single virtual server (more specifically, an EC2 instance in AWS) where he runs multiple services inside docker containers.
 To enable access to each individual service, there is an nginx reverse proxy that forwards traffic to services.
 I decided to try the same approach.

 ![EC2 instance, with docker containers and nginx reverse proxy](/blog/ec2-docker.png)